« on: January 22, 2014, 01:33:34 PM »

-1. Travel with a buddy.
-Don’t run this stretch alone.
+1. Fish with a buddy.
+Don’t fish this stretch alone.
 There are too many variables.
-This stretch of water part of a power generation waterway.
+This stretch of water is part of a power generation waterway.
 The water conditions can change quickly.

 2. Double, and triple, check your gear.
 Make sure you have what you need before getting on the water.
 I was missing my flippers.
 Big mistake with a kick-boat.

-10. A lightweight watercraft is perfect to fish this water.
+8. A lightweight watercraft is perfect to fish this water.
 A canoe would work well with 2 people, and a kayak would also work.
 The downfall of them is that you can’t lug them up the hill like a backpack, as I did with my kick-boat.
 With the new boat launch in place this is no longer an issue.